20% off your first purchase with code: SHOP24

 All of this information can be a little bit confusing for the parent and even teachers in the general education classrooms.
 That’s why, as a special education teacher, I always take time to review my IEPs with the classroom teachers and help them understand all of the jargon.
 I do this at the beginning of the school year with their list of new students and after each new staffing throughout the year.

-Another smart, and often required, spot to keep a list of accommodations is in your lesson plans.
-In this day and age of lawsuits, you must be able to demonstrate that you are aware of, understand, and are following a student's IEP.
+A smart, and often required, spot to keep a list of accommodations is in your lesson plans.
+In this day and age of lawsuits, you must be able to demonstrate that you are aware of, understand, and are following a student’s IEP.
 There is no wiggle room here!
+An accommodations checklist makes documenting accommodations in the classroom quick and easy.

-Last, you will want to share a simple checklist with the student's parents as well.
+Last, you will want to share a simple checklist with the student’s parents.
 Why?
-It's important for the child to get the same accommodations on homework assignments as he or she does on classwork.
+It’s important for the child to get the same accommodations on homework assignments as he or she does on classwork.
 I try to write my checklist in clear language that parents can understand and I include my email address and phone number in case they have any questions!

 • Be sure to include the child’s full name and student ID at the top of the checklist for documentation purposes.